Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Discussion

 \subsection{Implications}

+A central conclusion of our work is that 2D- and 3D multimodal fusion provides a significant performance advantage against single modality methods.
+Our results clearly show that models fusing 2D orthophotos and 3D ALS point clouds consistently outperform models based on a single modality (see Table~\ref{tab:results}).
+Our analysis in Section~\ref{2d-3d-multimodal-fusion-benefits} further demonstrates that this is not merely an ensembling effect -- the performance gain stems from the fact that the spectral information from orthophotos and the structural information from ALS point clouds provide distinct and complementary features for assessing biodiversity potential.
+Ensembling two models of the same type (e.g., 2D + 2D) yields only marginal gains compared to the substantial improvements seen with 2D + 3D fusion (see Table~\ref{tab:modality-fusion-comparison-results}).

-Our results, shown in Table~\ref{tab:results} and Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect} demonstrate that deep learning models can effectively assess forest biodiversity potential on a coarse-grained level using remote sensing data, with our best model achieving a mean accuracy of 75.5\%.
-Particularly noteworthy is how the combination of 2D orthophotos and 3D ALS point clouds enhances classification performance.
-The performance enhancement of the fusion approaches indicate that spectral and structural information complement each other in meaningful ways for biodiversity assessment.
+Our results, shown in Table~\ref{tab:results} and Figure~\ref{fig:barplot-high-and-low-correct-and-incorrect}, demonstrate that deep learning models can effectively assess forest biodiversity potential on a coarse-grained level using remote sensing data, with our best model achieving an overall accuracy of 82.0\% when separating low and high biodiversity potential areas.

-However, we emphasize that these automated approaches should complement rather than replace traditional field assessments.
-While deep learning methods offer unprecedented scalability and efficiency, manual fieldwork remains crucial for validation, model improvement, and capturing subtleties that remote sensing might miss.
-The synergy between automated and manual approaches likely represents the most robust path forward for biodiversity monitoring.
+Our results in Table~\ref{tab:cm} justify the binarization of biodiversity potential, as experiments with three classes showed reduced performance and higher confusion between intermediate levels.
+This outcome suggests that the current combination of remote sensing data and the available biodiversity potential definitions may not yet be sufficient to capture finer gradients reliably.
+Despite this simplification, binary predictions of biodiversity potential remain valuable for identifying and prioritizing areas for field surveys, conservation planning, and targeted data collection.
+While more detailed and harmonized biodiversity potential metrics would be desirable, such scalable indicators are not yet available across Europe or Scandinavia.
+The current HNV framework, though imperfect, serves as a practical and reproducible proxy for large-scale biodiversity assessments and provides a solid foundation for future refinement as improved data and indicators emerge.